20 Fun Facts About Basking Sharks

 19. Ready for a wild encounter?
 One of the best spots to witness the basking shark’s grandeur is on a thrilling tour like «Basking Shark Scotland,» set against the stunning backdrop of the Hebridean Islands.

-See also 20 Fun Facts About Porbeagle Sharks
+See also 20 Fun Facts About Oceanic Whitetip Sharks

 20. Catching a glimpse of these ocean giants in an oceanarium?
 Not likely.
 The basking shark is a true ocean wanderer and doesn’t fare well in captivity.
 Recreating their plankton-rich feeding grounds proves to be quite the challenge in enclosed environments.
 Nature’s wonders are best enjoyed in the open sea!